emafasce/bioinformatics/README.md

 - Classification on the type of cancer using the predictions of the best performing segmentation network as inputs

-### EXPLORED TOPICS

-Segmentation

-- Which model and backbone performs better on the segmentation task?
-- Which transformations are more useful?
-- Which loss function works better?

-Classification

-- Are segmentation predictions useful to classify the two types of cancer?

 ### FILES DESCRIPTION

 Notebooks for the training: they are all contained in training_nbs folder.
 To run them, make a Wandb account (1) and change the path for the home folder.